brandon-dev-fs/Algorithms/TheSortingProblem/InsertionSort/Description.md

     A[j + 1] = k
 ```

-> Assumptions
+Assumptions:
->   -Arrays are 0 indexed
+>- Arrays are 0 indexed